nadavgreen/unit-6-final/README.md

 ---

-The read endpoint on the genres path allows you to get all genres.
+The read endpoint on the genres path allows you to get all genres in the db.
 No data is required

 ```curl http://localhost:3001/genres/read```